 B. Tax Laws

 Nigerian companies are taxed under the Companies Income Tax Act (CITA).
-CITA exempts from tax the profits of companies engaged in certain pubic benefit activities, so long as the profits are not derived from trade or a business undertaking.
-Profits of companies established to promote sporting activities are also exempt (See §V(A)).
+CITA exempts from tax the profits of companies engaged in certain public benefit activities, so long as the profits are not derived from trade or a business undertaking.
+Profits of companies established to promote sporting activities are also exempt.
 Nigerian companies may make tax deductible donations to certain public benefit organizations that are listed in the Fifth Schedule to CITA.
 Donations made by individuals, on the other hand, are not tax deductible.
-Nigerian not-for-profit companies are subject to a value added tax (VAT), the impact of which must be taken into account by U.S. grantmakers when calculating the amount of their grants.
+Nigerian not-for-profit companies are subject to a value added tax (VAT).

-An association of persons, which appoints one or more trustees and pursues registration under Part C of the Companies and Allied Matters Act is called an association with incorporated trustees.
-Upon registration, the trustee or trustees become a body corporate and have perpetual succession and the power to sue and be sued on behalf of the association.
+An association of persons, which appoints one or more trustees and pursues registration under Part C of the Companies and Allied Matters Act, is called an association with incorporated trustees.
+Upon registration, the trustee or trustees become a body corporate and has/have perpetual succession as well as the power to sue and be sued on behalf of the association.
 There are essentially two forms of associations with incorporated trustees.
 The first form occurs where the trustees are appointed by any community of persons bound together by customs, religion, kinship or nationality.
-The second form is identified by the fact that the trustees are appointed by any body or association of persons established for any religious, educational, literary, scientific, social, development, cultural, sporting or charitable purpose.
+The second form is identified by the fact that the trustees are appointed by any body or association of persons established for any religious, educational, literary, scientific, social, development, cultural, sporting, or charitable purpose.
 [CAMA §673]

-Individuals not qualified to be appointed as trustees include infants, persons of unsound mind, undischarged bankrupts and persons convicted of any offence involving dishonesty within a period of five years of the proposed appointment.
+Individuals not qualified to be appointed as trustees include infants, persons of unsound mind, those who have undischarged bankruptcies and persons convicted of any offence involving dishonesty within a period of five years of the proposed appointment.
 [CAMA §675] In addition, the Corporate Affairs Commission, which oversees the registration of incorporated trustees, requires that individuals applying for incorporation as trustees undergo a police background check.

 Company Limited by Guarantee